ewrogers/SleepHunter4/docs/src/user-interface/spell-target.md

 The `Outer Radius` is used to select the outer radius of the circle.
 This is the maximum distance from the center where spells will be cast.
 This value must be greater than the `Inner Radius`.

-The `Offset X/Y` is used to fine-tune the mouse screen coordinates, if needed.
+The `Mouse Offset X/Y` is used to fine-tune the mouse screen coordinates, if needed.

 This can be useful in some instances, such as periodically casting a spell on targets within an area without knowing their exact location.